mlanza/atomic/src/core/protocols/icompactible/about.md

 # ICompactible

-Eliminates untruthy (or otherwise insignificant or blank) values from a collection.
+Eliminates insignificant values from a collection.
+A collection has a default notion of what's insignificant.
+In a lazy sequence untruthy values are considered insignificant, for example.

-* `compact(self)` - Drops untruthy values.
+* `compact(self)` - Drops insignificant values.
+* `compact(self, pred)` - Drops values matching the predicate.